yugabyte/yugabyte-db/docs/content/stable/explore/going-beyond-sql/_index.md

 YugabyteDB's flexible architecture allows you to decouple storage and compute resources for improved scalability, independent scaling, and enhanced fault tolerance, and helps you future-proof your systems.

 {{<lead link="./decoupling-compute-storage/">}}
-To learn more about the how to decouple storage and compute resources using YuagbyteDB, see [Decouple storage and compute](./decoupling-compute-storage/).
+To learn more about the how to decouple storage and compute resources using YugabyteDB, see [Decouple storage and compute](./decoupling-compute-storage/).
 {{</lead>}}